 uncut on March 17th 2008, whilst the uncut version of Krug and Company was also passed 18 uncut on September 15th .
 Justifying the decision to pass the film uncut, the BBFC commented:

 by a new distributor and in 2008 the Board reviewed the work [and] considered that the dated nature of the work had reduced much of the impact of the sexual violence previously cut.
 The Board's sexual violence policy tests had been applied afresh since

 the previous submission, and the Board did not now believe that the work posed a realistic possibility of harm, so it was classified '18' uncut".

 The UK three-disc DVD and the US Blu-ray both feature the uncut version

-of the film was not available in the UK but fans with the ability to play Region A discs may wish to import the American Blu-ray release.
-Although it does not contain the Krug and Company version of the film, it does contain Wes Craven's uncut
+the film was not available in the UK but fans with the ability to play Region A discs may wish to import the American Blu-ray release.
+Although it does not contain the Krug and Company version of the film, it does contain Wes Craven's uncut 84 minute

 Cutting Edge Video, Season Three, Episode 48: The Last House on the Left